JuliaActuary/FinanceModels.jl/docs/src/guide.md

  Cashflow{Float64, Float64}(0.1, 5.0)
 ```

 Note that all contracts in FinanceModels.jl are currently *unit* contracts in that they assume a unit par value.
+Scale assets down to unit values before constructing the default contracts.

 #### More complex Contracts

 **When the cashflow depends on a model**.
 An example of this is a floating bond where the coupon paid depends on a view of forward rates.
-See section 6 on projections for how this is handled.
+See **Section 6 - Projections** for how this is handled.

 ## 3. `Quote`s - The observed price we need to fit a model to